Solo Female Travel In Mexico (2024) – A Complete Guide

 Check neighbourhoods before visiting

 Have a general idea of your surroundings.
-For example, there are some neighbourhoods to avoid in Mexico City like Doctores.
-While it’s unlikely you’ll wander into them as they’re generally far from tourist areas, it’s best to be safe.
+For example, there are some neighbourhoods to avoid in Mexico City.
+While it’s unlikely you’ll wander into them as they’re generally far from tourist areas (except from Doctores which is near the popular Roma neighbourhood), it’s best to be safe.

 The same goes for other areas of Mexico.
 You’re never going to accidentally stumble 500 miles into a cartel area but it can’t hurt to Google a new city’s safety ranking before visiting.